dweth/mcsnac/README.md

 # single-cell-snac

-The Single Cell Signaling Network Analysis Code, or Single Cell SNAC, is a set of files designed to allow anyone to analyze signaling network kinetics of interest from large mass cytometry datasets.
+The Mass Cytometry Signaling Network Analysis Code, or McSNAC, is a set of files designed to allow anyone to analyze signaling network kinetics of interest from large mass cytometry datasets.
 It utilizes Simulated Annealing to propose a first-order reaction network between molecules of interest.
 NOTE: THIS CODE IS ONLY CURRENTLY FUNCTIONAL ON MAC OS X.

 ## Table of Contents
 * [Quick Start](#quick-start)